Auto insurance companies look at a variety of factors when setting auto rates to determine your premium.

 - Your driving record and your claims history

 - Credit history: Your insurer may use information in your credit history to determine your premium.
 Each company weighs these factors differently, so your score will vary from company to company.
 Some insurers might use the credit history of the first person named as the insured on a policy, so ask your agent about how that can affect your rates.
 If your credit insurance score causes you to pay a higher premium, the company must tell you what factors caused that increase.
-You should also be aware of information insurers cannot use to determine your premium.

 How insurance rates get approved